AppAndFlow/react-native-touchable/README.md

 `import Touchable from '@appandflow/touchable';`

+If you are using things like `ScrollView` make sure to use the one included in react-native-gesture-handler for better interactions.

 ## Props

 ### feedback

-- opacity
+* opacity
-- highlight
+* highlight
-- none
+* none

 ### disabled